zhandao/zero-rails_openapi/README.md

     c.open_api_docs = {
         # The definition of the document `homepage`.
         homepage: {
-            # [REQUIRED] ZRO will scan all the descendants of root_controller, then generate their docs.
+            # [REQUIRED] ZRO will scan all the descendants of base_doc_class, then generate their docs.
-            root_controller: Api::V1::BaseController,
+            base_doc_class: Api::V1::BaseController,

             # [REQUIRED] OAS Info Object: The section contains API information.
             info: {